AdrianVollmer/Crack-O-Matic/doc/usage/index.rst

 The other configuration settings are not optional.
 You need to configure the cracker and the e-mail settings.

 For the cracker, you can choose between John and Hashcat.
-If you choose John, make sure to install the `"Jumbo" version
-<https://github.com/openwall/john>`_.
-You might have to compile it yourself,
-as many distributions do not ship the Jumbo version.
-Kali Linux is one that does.
-Hashcat is more readily available.
-Note that Hashcat can take advantage of graphics cards if the right drivers are installed.
-Please refer to the respective documentation for installation.

 Crack-O-Matic does not come with a wordlist.
 You need to download a wordlist and specify a local path to that file in the "Cracker" section.